How to Set Up Sensory Writing Trays with Salt or Sand (Trilingual)

 - Stick, chopstick, or paintbrush

-Examples of 4 types of Montessori sensory writing trays
+Examples of Montessori sensory writing trays

-1. White salt and box lid
+White salt writing with a box lid tray

 The easiest way to set up a Montessori sensory tray is with a thin layer of fine table salt and a box lid.
 Here’s an example of how it can be used with the Montessori English alphabet sandpaper boards.
 They are available in regular print, D’nealian font (pictured below), or cursive.